-If a rower exceeds the required weight or crew exceeds the required individual weight by the expiry of the time permitted for weighing, the rower (and the crew of that rower) or the crew concerned are no longer eligible and shall be excluded from the Lightweight or 64 kg or 52 kg event(s) the rower or crew has entered.
+If a rower exceeds the weight limit by the expiry of the time permitted for weighing, the rower and the crew of that rower are no longer eligible and shall be excluded from the weight restricted event(s) the rower has entered.
+If a rower or crew fails to weigh in by the expiry time, in principle the rower or crew may be excluded.